jting64/Fundamentals-of-Python/chapter1.md

 key: b700af6d53
 ```

 A variable is a way to store datas in python.
 You can name the value you want to store to make your coding process more efficient and readable.
 There are many types of variables, each of them function in different ways by storing different types of value.
-These types of values include integers, floating point numbers, strings, arrays...etc.
+These types of values include integers, floating point numbers(number with decimal places), strings, arrays...etc.
 In this lesson, you will learn how to declare and use a variable.

 `@instructions`
 - print out the value of the variables by typing their names into the `print()` function